 Games for Change is transforming the way video games are perceived by the public.
 The non-profit curator’s mission, according to co-president Asi Burak (above, right), is to advance the idea that video games can make a social impact.
 “We have this amazing medium that is becoming arguably the most dominant media of the 21st century, and it’s being played by young people and adults around the world.
+Haven't you heard of it?
+Visit Casino 666 and experience the great things of online casino from your computer.
 Why not take that energy and use it for awareness of issues and behavior changes?
 We want to drive people to take action.”

 The company was formed in 2004 by activists hoping to show the public some of the remarkable, forward-thinking games being released by displaying them on their website.
 To be clear, the highlighted games aren’t created by Games for Change; instead, they shine a light on games from around the world.
 Burak and his partner as co-president, Michelle Byrd (above, second from right), joined the company a year ago.
 When he joined, Burak believed that Games for Change was going in the right direction.
 “We came with the idea that the organization is at the right moment to transition to the next phase.
 I was part of the community; I was a developer.
 I was in the community, speaking at Games for Change events, and I was always fascinated by where it could go.”